 - Pineapple Chicken With Rice is an easy one-pan dinner that’s a family favorite in my house.

 - Air Fryer Chicken Legs use a simple spice blend and create incredible crispy chicken.
 It’s a reader favorite!

 Did you love this chicken recipe?
 Be sure to leave a rating below!

 Balsamic Glazed Chicken Wings

-- In a bowl, whisk together balsamic vinegar, cooking oil, minced garlic, Italian seasoning, brown sugar, salt and pepper.
+- In a small bowl, whisk together balsamic vinegar, cooking oil, minced garlic, Italian seasoning, brown sugar, salt and pepper.